 Today, Vital Voices has a staff of nearly 70 headquartered in Washington, DC.
 In the coming years we have a bold vision to dramatically scale our impact.
 In early 2022 we will be opening the first ever Global Headquarters for Women’s Leadership, a 30,000+ sq. ft. historic building just blocks from the White House on 16th Street.
 It will be a hub of activity, events and collaborations — bringing together women leaders and their allies to tackle the world’s greatest challenges.

-We are seeking a highly motivated and detail-oriented professional with deep logistics management and crisis response experience for the position of Logistics Specialist on the Vital Voices’ Crisis Response team.
-Foremost, the Logistics Specialist will lead Vital Voices’ mobilization efforts for all new projects and project extensions on the Crisis Response team, ensuring timely and efficient delivery of services and response.
+We are seeking a highly motivated and detail-oriented professional with deep logistics management and crisis response experience for the position of Humanitarian Logistics Specialist on the Vital Voices’ Crisis Response team.
+Foremost, the Humanitarian Logistics Specialist will lead Vital Voices’ mobilization efforts for all new projects and project extensions on the Crisis Response team, ensuring timely and efficient delivery of services and response.
 In this role, (S)he will work as a part of a cross-functional team on key projects and business initiatives including recurring logistics and emergency crisis management.
 This position is based in Washington, DC though it’s currently remote through March 2022 due to the ongoing pandemic.

 Responsibilities: Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.